Kong/kongponents/docs/components/catalog.md

 - `body` - The body of the card catalog, if you do not want to use `KCatalogItem` components for the children.
 - `cardHeader` - Will slot the card title for each entry
+- `cardActions` - Will slot the card actions for each entry
 - `cardBody` - Will slot the card body for each entry

 If used in conjuction with a `fetcher` you have the option of using the returned `data` in the `body` slot.